Huskerpeton: Brain case and Occiput

 The basioccipital, paired exoccipitals, and supraoccipital bind the large foramen magnum in the occipital region.
 The basioccipital is short and quadrangular and forms the posterior floor of the braincase.
 The exoccipitals are tall and shaped like a dumbbell.
 They form the lateral walls of the foramen magnum.
 Most microsaurs have an articular surface that is strongly facetated and forms a concave, strap-like articulation to the atlas, and Huskerpeton is no exception.

-The otic capsule, unlike the braincase, is unsubstatially ossified.
+The otic capsule, unlike the braincase, is unsubstantially ossified.
 The posterior half of the otic capsule does not show a clear differentiation from the right exoccipital and is incomplete ventrally.
 The left side shows the prootic completing the fenestra vestibuli's dorsal and rostral margins.
 The supraoccipital is an unpaired element that sits low and forms the posterior section of the roof of the braincase.

 The parashenoid forms the braincase's anteromedial floor, and the cultriform process tapers anteriorly, separates the pterygoids of the anterior plate, and is gently concave where it sits under the sphenethmoid.
 The basal plate resembles a triangle and slightly overlaps the basioccipital.
 It shows traces of foramina of the external carotid arteries.
 Like many other recumbirostans and lysorophians, Huskerpeton has ossifications that project dorsally beyond the epipterygoids.

 The sphenethmoid sits dorsally to the parasphenoid and is a U-shaped ossification.
 The ascending lamina directly touches the frontal because of an extensive, overlapping suture.